islam-abdelrazik/quicksort-divide-and-conquer-c-/README.md

-# Quick Sort Using Divide and Algorithm.
+# Quick Sort Using Divide and Conquer Algorithm.
 ## Using C#